amriteshx1/landing-page/README.md

 # landing-page
-This is a simple landing page made using basic HTML and CSS.
+This is a landing page made using basic HTML and CSS.